yssource/rhai/README.md

     if x == 42 { break; }
 }

-// The 'range' function allows iterating from first..last for x in range(0, 50) {
+// The 'range' function allows iterating from first to last-1 for x in range(0, 50) {
     print(x);
     if x == 42 { break; }